sassoftware/viya4-iac-aws/docs/CONFIG-VARS.md

     ]
 ```

-The Workers IAM Role needs to include the following three AWS-managed Policies and one custom Policy.
-It also needs to have an Instance Profile with the same name as the Role.
+The Workers IAM role must include the following three AWS-managed policies and one custom policy.
+It also requires an instance profile with the same name as the role.

-AWS managed Policies:
+AWS-managed policies:

 - `AmazonEKSWorkerNodePolicy`
 - `AmazonEKS_CNI_Policy`
 - `AmazonEC2ContainerRegistryReadOnly`

-Custom Policy:
+Custom policy:

 ```yaml
   "Version": "2012-10-17",